Skip to main content

 Exercise 3.7

-As you may have guessed, you shall now return back to the example frontend and backend.
+As you may have guessed, you shall now return to the frontend and backend from the previous exercise.

 Document the size before and after your changes.